codio-templates/Onboarding-Quick-Start/.guides/content/Viewing-your-materials-19b7.md

 ### Logging in as a test student
 As soon as you have added the test students, you are able to log in as one of the test students by pressing the **Login as** button.
 Please note that this is only available for the special test student accounts.

-For these special accounts, you do not need to actually login with a user name and password.
+For these special accounts, you do not need to login with a user name and password.
 Instead, you are taken directly to the **My Classroom** dashboard.

 ![](.guides/img/student-view.png)